Public transport in Tallinn: Tram

 An interim report in 2019 suggested that Põhja-Tallinn needed a new tram line because of building work that would lead to increased populations there, and that main tram lines should go from the city centre to Väike-Õismäe (Astangu), Mustamäe, Järve, Priisle, Maardu, Kopli, Stroomi, Viimsi, Peetri (Jüri) and Tabasalu.
 The "Tallinn Development Strategy for 2035", published in 2020, scrapped most of the previously suggested lines.
 Instead, new tram lines will go between Ülemiste and Vanasadama (connecting Old Town Harbour with Tallinn Airport), Kesklinn and Rahu tee (going to the Northern side of Lasnamäe), Kesklinn and Pelguranna (going to Põhja-Tallinn), Kesklinn and Peetri (going to the Rae Parish outside of Tallinn).
 Smaller network changes will connect Pärnu mnt and Tartu mnt by Rävala boulevard.
 The development strategy does not include a schedule for completing most of these lines.
-The line to Vanasadama will be finished in 2024, at an estimated cost of €15 to €20 million.
+The line to Vanasadama was finished in 2024, at an approximate cost of €55 million.

-New trams are being purchased to replace older trams and cover the needs of new lines.
-23 new trams built by Pojazdy Szynowe PESA Bydgoszcz (PESA) will arrive in 2024 and 2025. and 10 more trams are planned to be purchased for arrival in 2027 and 2028.
+New trams were purchased to replace older trams and cover the needs of new lines.
+23 new trams built by Pojazdy Szynowe PESA Bydgoszcz (PESA) arrived in 2024 and 2025.
+There are 10 more trams planned to be purchased for arrival in 2027 and 2028.